MatthiasRakotomalala/MatthiasRakotomalala.github.io/index.md

 My research focuses on the analysis of partial differential equations and stochastic differential equations.
 It orbits around understanding the emergence of collective behaviors in mean-field models of large populations of interacting agents or particles, with applications in biology, economics, and physics.

-![Monte Carlo Simulation of an ant-like active matter model](/Images/SimulationAntChemotaxis.jpg) *Monte Carlo particle simulations of the model introduced in [3](https://www.worldscientific.com/doi/abs/10.1142/S0218202525500496), motivated by collective ant behavior.*
+![Monte Carlo Simulation of an ant-like active matter model](/Images/SimulationAntChemotaxis.jpg) *Monte Carlo particle simulations of the model introduced in this [paper](https://www.worldscientific.com/doi/abs/10.1142/S0218202525500496), motivated by collective ant behavior.*